Simple 5 Minute Self-Care Activities When You Have No Time [+ PRINTABLE]

 Why Do We Need Self-Care?

 How can you be of any help to others, if you’re exhausted and overwhelmed?
+So, it’s essential to put yourself first.

-These 5 minute self-care activities will make you feel refreshed and give you the power to keep going.
 Besides, it’s much easier to commit to 5 minutes here and there than to a full spa treatment.

 What Are Self-Care Activities?

 Self-care activities don’t ‘happen’ to you, you need to actively make time for them and choose what you would like to do.
-If you do self-care activities intentionally, only just 5 minutes of them will make a big change to your day and mindset!

 There are 6 different types of self-care: